cr/pyHP49/README.md

-HP49USB
+pyHP
 =======

 This is experimental code and most likely unfit for your purposes.
 It might accidentally delete all your calculator data, or worse.
 Make a backup!

-It has been developed on a HP-50g, but should work on any HP-49x series calculator with a USB port.
+It has been developed on a HP-50g, but should easily be made to work, perhaps work out of the box, on any HP-49x series calculator with a USB port.

 ## Requirements